 After that, I realized I needed to get involved.

-I started volunteering in his classroom and just a couple of weeks ago, I noticed on the lesson plan that we were going to make oobleck.
+I started volunteering in his classroom and I noticed on the lesson plan that we were going to make oobleck.
 If you haven’t made oobleck, it’s basically a slime from cornstarch and water.
 Kids love it.

 I knew that I should bring with me a safe brand of cornstarch.
 Then my day got away from me and I didn’t have time to pick some up.
 I got to the classroom and immediately checked the can of cornstarch.